AstroMeters/.github/docs/index.md

 layout: page
 title: AstroMeters.eu
-subtitle: AstroMeters home page
+subtitle: AstroMeters: high-quality components for your observation assembly
 nav_order: 0
-show_sidebar: true
+show_sidebar: false
+callouts: home_callouts
 ---

-# Welcome to the [AstroMeters](https://www.astrometers.eu) home page.
+# Welcome to AstroMeters.eu

-Here, you will find useful information about AstroMeters products.
-You can discover their specifications, instructions on how to handle your AstroMeters device, how to set it up and use it with your astronomical assembly.

-At AstroMeters, our team strives to provide the best solutions for your needs.
-If you have any uncertainties, feel free to contact us through the [discuss](https://github.com/orgs/AstroMeters/discussions) with your problem.

-AstroMeters is a team of people, hardware, and software developers with a deep passion for astronomy.
-We decided to create these products because we were not entirely satisfied with the current solutions available in the market.
-Therefore, we would appreciate it if you could share your user experiences while using our products.
-Your feedback is highly valuable to us and will help us continuously improve our offerings.
+AstroMeters is a brand that specializes in the development, manufacturing, and sale of components designed for astronomical observations and telescope assemblys.
+Our goal is to ensure that your observations are not only precise but also fulfilling.
+We aim to enable you to fully harness the potential of your telescope and entire observation assembly.

+At AstroMeters, we bring you high-quality components that we use ourselves in our own astronomical observations.
+Every product we carry under the AstroMeters brand has undergone our own testing and evaluation to ensure its performance and reliability.

+We take pride in being able to offer you our own experiences and passion for astronomy so that you can achieve unforgettable experiences while observing stars and the cosmos.
+We thank you for choosing AstroMeters as your partner on this incredible journey of exploring the infinite.